R&D cycles are expensive.

 per condition

 The same ensemble VQE diagnostic framework is applied across chemically distinct systems.
-Each domain has its own named platform and published or in-preparation dataset, at different stages of validation maturity.
+Each domain has its own named platform and its own stage in the audit pipeline.
+Maturity is reported honestly per domain — Audited, Corrected, or Pending audit — not as a uniform claim of validation.

 Energy storage — NMC811 battery cathodes

 Ni-rich NMC811 cathodes degrade fastest near 50% state of charge.
-ELSD maps the electronic energy landscape under symmetry-breaking perturbation, directly revealing bifurcation, multi-basin structure, and dopant-response mechanisms that are not accessible from a single ground-state picture.
+ELSD has been applied to map the electronic energy landscape under symmetry-breaking perturbation, with ensemble-VQE diagnostics reporting bifurcation and multi-basin structure across Ni, Co, Mn, Al, and Co+Al systems.

 Rocket propulsion — energetic materials & engine alloys